Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Conclusions

 As a first approach to the problem, we have worked at leading order on the parameter $K$ for the EoS (\ref{eos2}).
 This allows for obtaining analytical solutions for the system. (\ref{criti}).
 The results show that this model is driven by a stiff matter distribution, subject to a negative absolute temperature (\ref{criticalpoints}).
 These facts reveal that cosmology corresponds to an expanding cosmological era where the AH is an outer-past surface.

-The system undergoes a first-order phase transition.
-This phenomenon takes place for those values greater than the critical temperature $\tilde{T}>T_{c}$.
-In contrast, for those values below the critical one, the system does not present any drastic change (see left and middle panels in Fig. \ref{fig1} and Fig. \ref{fig2} where Gibbs's free energy displays the swallow tail shape).
-This behavior is novel, because in comparison with the van der Waals's fluid, the first order phase transition occurs below the critical point, what is more, here one has a kind of an inverse van der Waals's system.
-That is, those regions belonging to the coexistence phase where the van der Waals's fluid is stable/unstable, in the present case, are unstable/stable.
-Although these zones are not described by the EoS (\ref{reduceseos}), forbidden regions.
-On the other hand, for $\tilde{T}<T_{c}$ the system is completely unstable (see right panel in Fig. \ref{fig1}).
+Concerning the thermodynamics behavior of this toy model, here the system undergoes a first-order phase transition.
+This phenomenon occurs for values smaller than the critical temperature $T<T_{c}$.
+In contrast, for those values above the critical one ($T>T_{c}$), the system does not present any drastic change (see left and middle panels in Fig. \ref{fig1} and Fig. \ref{fig2} where Gibbs's free energy displays the swallowtail shape).
+This behavior is novel because, in comparison with van der Waals's fluid, it is quite similar, but is it coming from relativistic corrections.